 “There are certain events of which we have not consciously taken note; they have remained, so to speak, below the threshold of consciousness.
 They have happened, but they have been absorbed subliminally, without our conscious knowledge.
 We can become aware of such happenings only in a moment of intuition or by a process of profound thought that leads to a later realization that they must have happened; and though we may have originally ignored their emotional and vital importance, it later wells up from the unconscious as a sort of afterthought.
 As a general rule, the unconscious aspect of any event is revealed to us in dreams, where it appears not as a rational thought but as a symbolic image.” ~ Carl Jung, Man and his Symbols

-The eminent psychoanalyst, Carl Jung believed the symbolism that surface in dreams is how the unconscious mind communicates to us.
+The eminent psychoanalyst, Carl Jung believed the symbolism that surfaces in dreams are how the unconscious mind communicates to us.

 During my investigations of esoteric symbolism, I consistently find striking similarities between cultures from all over the world.